The Long War, Part Three / how it broke out

 The siege has come to an end when the Christian reinforcement arrived led by the Croatian-Slavonian Bán (Duke) Tamás Erdődy and Chief Captain Andreas Auersperg of Károlyváros Castle, along with Imperial Colonel Rupprecht Eggerberg, altogether 5,000 soldiers.
 The Pasha was utterly surprised; he had his army deployed in a peninsula on 22 June, their back pointing at the river.
 Thus, he got caught between two fires because the defenders of the castle were threatening his back and he had only a narrow wooden bridge for withdrawal.
 The assaults of Erdődy and Eggenberg along with the fierce cannon fire pushed the Turks back and made them flee.

 They tried to get to the opposite bank through the narrow bridge, trampling each other to death.
 The Christians slaughtered most of them or pushed them into the Kulpa River.
-The 80-year-old Pasha Hasszán was killed, too, most of his army was destroyed.
+The 80-year-old Pasha Hasszán was killed, too, and most of his army was destroyed.
 According to the mildest Christian guesses, 16,000 of them were slaughtered.
-Six large cannons were taken from the Ottomans, along with many smaller calibre cannons.
-The victors took 30 ships, full with food and valuable things, too, according to the Chronicle of Baranyai Decsi János.
+Six large cannons were taken from the Ottomans, along with many smaller caliber cannons.
+The victors took 30 ships, full of food and valuable things, too, according to the Chronicle of Baranyai Decsi János.

 It was a great shame for the Sultan and it was Grand Vizier Sinan who gained control in the debate of the Divan where the Pashas were discussing the situation.
 As a result of this, they declared war against Emperor Rudolf on 4 July.
 By the way, it was the son of Sinan, Szinánpasazáde Mehmed who managed to take Sziszek Castle a few weeks later.